James4Ever0/vimgolf-gym/README.md

 # close the env
 env.close()

-# verify a solution by its keys
+# verify a solution by its keys, in vimgolf style
 success = env.verify_keys("ihello world<NL>hello world<Esc>:wq<NL>")

 # if you want to close the environment automatically
 with vimgolf_gym.make(env_name) as env:
-    # take an action
+    # take an action, in raw string
     env.act("hello world\n")

     # take a screenshot and output a PIL image